Undergraduate Student Research Opportunities

 The Department of Psychology also operates an animal research facility housing rodents and birds.
 Common areas in the vivarium include a surgery room equipped with stereotaxic frames for small animals, a perfusion room for handling chemicals, housing rooms for animals with temperature and humidity controls, and a cage washer.
 A veterinarian oversees the facility and a full-time technician coordinates its maintenance.

-The labs of individual faculty include fully-equipped Skinner boxes, fully-equipped contrast boxes, open fields, Morris water maze, Barnes and elevated-plus mazes, fully automated runway, touchscreen-equipped operant chambers custom-built for pigeons, extracellular amplifiers, oscilloscopes, hardware for sound recording and analysis, songbird recording chambers, sonic and ultrasonic sound recording microphones and speakers, backyard brains electrophysiology equipment, roboRoach remote brain stimulation equipment, syringe pumps, and microscopes among others.
+The labs of individual faculty include fully-equipped Skinner boxes, fully-equipped contrast boxes, open fields, Morris water maze, Barnes and elevated-plus mazes, fully automated runway, touchscreen-equipped operant chambers custom-built for pigeons, extracellular amplifiers for in vivo neurophysiology, stimulators for brain stimulation, hardware for sound recording and analysis, songbird recording chambers, ultrasonic recording microphones and speakers for playback of ultrasound, backyard brains electrophysiology equipment for teaching and demonstrations, syringe pumps, and microscopes for histological analyses.

 Institute of Behavioral Research (IBR)